Email greetings: The best formal and informal email openings

 • I’m writing to inform you…

-Informal email examples
+Informal email writing examples

-If you are writing to a colleague you know well, it’s perfectly fine to start with a “Hi there” or “Hey, it’s me again!”
+If you are writing to a coworker you know well, it’s perfectly fine to start with a “Hi there” or “Hey, it’s me again!”
 It can be nice to give your email a personal touch – you can start by congratulating them on a recent accomplishment or ask about a project they’ve been working on.
 It’s also okay to inject a mild touch of humor in your email opener:

 • Hopefully you’ve had your coffee!